Google Logo

 Specialist rock climbing policies often centre on three distinct areas, which you can combine and configure to create a policy that best suits you.
 These three areas are:

-- • Income protection - Insurance that ensures you can continue to pay the bills if you sustain a sports injury that prevents you from working.
+• Income protection – For many climbers, especially those who are self-employed, income protection is often the most important part of a policy, not the lump sum benefits.
+Insurance that ensures you can continue to pay the bills if you sustain a sports injury that prevents you from working.
 From your mortgage to your utility bills, there are some things you can’t afford to fall behind on.

 What do specialist rock climbing policies include?